Iskers/Assignment_1-Circuits/README.rst

 Factory functions are used by the factory methods to instance new objects which have different arguments than the initializer.

-Calculation functions are functions used by the class CircuitCalculator to calculate losses of pressure or return the objects specific ZETA value.
-While it would be preferred to contain these functions in the class CircuitCalculator it was simpler to add it to the parts for easy iteration.
+Calculation functions are functions used by the class ``CircuitCalculator`` to calculate losses of pressure or return the objects specific zeta value.
+While it would be preferred to contain these functions in the class ``CircuitCalculator`` it was simpler to add it to the parts for easy iteration.

 circuit.py
 ~~~~~~~~~~
-Overall class representing a circuit.
-Canvas is the most important variable.
+Overall class representing a circuit. ``canvas`` is its most important variable.
 This contains a chronological list of
 parts.
 Items in the canvas can be accessed through ``some_circuit[index]``.

 Circuit can, as previously mentioned be used in a context where one can alter it and then it reverts back when leaving